ROCm/rocRAND/README.md

 # Configure rocRAND, setup options for your system
 # Build options: BUILD_TEST (off by default), BUILD_BENCHMARK (off by default), BUILD_SHARED_LIBS (on by default)
+# Additionally, the ROCm installation prefix should be passed using CMAKE_PREFIX_PATH or by setting the ROCM_PATH environment variable.
 #
 # !
 IMPORTANT !
 # Set C++ compiler to HIP-clang.
 You can do it by adding 'CXX=<path-to-compiler>'